budesonide (Oral route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to budesonide or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of budesonide in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of budesonide extended release tablets in the pediatric population.
 Safety and efficacy have not been established.
+Because budesonide may cause slowed growth in children, those who will be taking it for a long time should have their weight and growth measured by the doctor regularly.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of budesonide in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving budesonide.